 "As Canadians we have seen the legalization of direct-entry midwifery and home birth in all 10 Canadian provinces over the last 15 years.
 More than 95 percent of Canadian women now have the choice of complete coverage for midwifery care paid for entirely by our universal not-for-profit health care system.
 We are extremely encouraged to see and impressed by the Big Push actions being pursued to push for advocacy of direct entry midwifery in the half of the states in the union that still lack it.

-“We think that funding the Big Push grant application would be a wise and prudent investment in the health of future mothers and babies in the U.S.”
+"Investing in the Big Push is a wise and prudent investment in the health of future mothers and babies in the U.S."

 —Betty-Anne Daviss, M.A., R.M. | Research Midwife and Adjunct Professor, Pauline Jewett School of Women’s Studies